zalias9/outlier-challenge-reporting/README.md

 ## System Overview
   - Student data is stored in the `students` table in a database (students.db).
   - The database can be downloaded to your environment by running `npm run init-db`.
 Running this will overwrite any existing file named `students.db`.
 This is a [SQLite 3](https://www.sqlite.org/index.html) database, which is accessed using the [knex](https://github.com/knex/knex) query builder library.
-  - Remote grade data exists at https://outlier-coding-test-data.netlify.app/grades.json.
+  - Remote grade data exists at https://outlier-coding-test-data.netlify.app/grades.json and does not change.
   - Running `npm start` will run the server so that you can test the existing endpoint and write your own.
 The server uses [express.js](https://expressjs.com/).
   - Running `npm test` will run the unit tests in `tests.js`.
 Tests are written in [tape](https://github.com/substack/tape).